 *Information Literacy in Alaska's Remote Indigenous Communities: Teachers' Rural Voices, Paper, IFLA Satellite Conference on Information Literacy in Gothenburg, Sweden.
 August, 2010

-*Using Technology to Prepare Special Educators to Teach in Alaska’s Indigenous Communities – presented by colleagues Thomas Duke, Jill Burkert, and Susan Andrews (I was unable to attend).
+*Using Technology to Prepare Special Educators to Teach in Alaska’s Indigenous Communities – presented by colleagues Thomas Duke, Jill Burkert, and Susan Andrews.
 Pacific Rim Conference on Disabilities in Honolulu, Hawaii.
 April, 2010

 *Teacher as Researcher: Librarian and Faculty Collaboration in Teaching the Literature Review in a Distance-Delivered Teacher Education Program, Poster Session, Thirteenth Off-Campus Library Service Conference in Salt Lake City, Utah.
 April, 2008